Cisco Subdomain Private Key Found in Embedded Executable

 Re: (Score:2)

 Uhhh sorry but you are wrong about this being a "nothing to see here".
 You can use this private key to run a "trusted https site" on local host that is capable of stealing cookies set for cisco.com.
 If you can man in the middle http traffic and DNS you can redirect the http traffic to this "site" on another system which includes content from cisco.com and steals cookies or does cross site scripting.
 Does Cisco have cloud services?
-Where are the session authentication cookies set and what other parameters in
+Where are the session authentication cookies set and what other parameters invalidate them that can't be spoofed using data obtained by the web browser in the initial request...

 Okay, so how SHOULD this be done?
 (Score:2)